lebao3105/Commands-collection/CONTRIBUTING.md

 * Start using `custcustapp.Start`;
 * Continue the program routine: handle flags, options etc set by the handler.

-Non options (ones that do not belong to any option) can be retrieved by `GetNonOptions`.
+Non options (ones that do not belong to any option) can be retrieved by `custcustapp.NonOptions`.
-They only available after parsing.
+Only use that after parsing.

 Errors while parsing can be skipped by setting `custcustapp.IgnoreErrors` to true.